Nassau County Police Department: Police vehicles

 In the 1990s, the department exclusively used Ford Crown Victorias and Chevrolet Caprices as their main patrol cars.
 Mounted units used Chevrolet Suburbans.

 In 2003, the department switched to the 2000–2005 Chevrolet Impala 9C1.
 The Ford Crown Victoria was still purchased, albeit in smaller quantities.
 The department favored the "CVPI" due to the rear-wheel drive and V8 configuration.
 The department switched back to the Crown Victoria in 2006.
 Few Impalas are still in service in 2019.

 Model year 2006–2010 Dodge Chargers were tested for highway patrol use.
 The Dodge Charger was a performance leader; however, due to maintenance costs, the department did not use many and few are still in service as of 2018.

 The department tried Chevrolet Tahoes in 2010 and they were given to certain sectors.
 The vehicle proved to be a strong patrol car with good all-weather capability and was a valuable asset during Hurricane Sandy.
 The Chevrolet Caprice 9C1 was tried out in 2014 and was given to precincts and highway patrol.

 The mounted unit operates Chevrolet Tahoes and Suburbans.
 Highway patrol utilizes the Ford Police Interceptor, Ford Crown Victoria, Chevrolet Caprice and Dodge Charger.
 The Auxiliary Police unit uses a variety of ex-marked Nassau County Police cars, the majority of which being Ford Crown Victorias and Chevrolet Impalas.

+Nassau County Highway Patrol now utilizes 2021-2022 Dodge Chargers and Late model Chevrolet Tahoes for patrol.

 Nassau County ended up switching to the Ford Utility Interceptor as their main choice for RMP.
 Today, the Ford Utility Interceptor is the most widely used car in the fleet.

+Recruitment

+The Nassau County Police Department (NCPD) recruits candidates for Law Enforcement positions by administering the Nassau County Civil Service application for the position of Police Officer.
+Candidates will then be required to pass a written examination prior to beginning the hiring process.

+They also serve as the hiring authority for Law Enforcement positions in certain villages and special districts within Nassau County that have their own independent police forces, which are: